Luckysoutheast/LRMAHpan/README.md

     | -----------| ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |
     | KLEDLERDL  | HLA-A*01:01 | HLA-A*02:01 | HLA-B*01:01 | HLA-B*37:01 | HLA-C*05:02 | HLA-A*07:01 |
     | AVLEOSGFRK | HLA-A*01:01 | HLA-A*02:01 | HLA-B*01:01 | HLA-B*37:01 | HLA-C*05:02 | HLA-A*07:01 |
-**Note**:If only one HLA type（such as HLA-A*02:01） is provided, the input data format is as follows:
+2. If only one HLA type（such as HLA-A*02:01） is provided, the input data format is as follows:
     | peptide    |      A1     |      A2     |      B1     |      B2     |      C1     |      C2     |
     | -----------| ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |
     | KLEDLERDL  | HLA-A*02:01 | HLA-A*02:01 | HLA-A*02:01 | HLA-A*02:01 | HLA-A*02:01 | HLA-A*02:01 |